holgerl/hilvl/README.md

 This means that the `.` and `,` are action names even though there are no space around them.
 This is only for these actions.
 All other services, actions and arguments must have spaces between them.
 This is because they can be called anything except the reserved symbols, and this in turn is why hilvl is very versatile and can used for implementing domain specific languages.

+Syntactic sugar is considered to be evil, so this is the only sugar in hilvl.

 ### Variables, scope and evaluation

 The `Service action argument` structure and indentation based lists are combined with the scope system for great flexibility for the programmer.